What's new for 2017?

 The ACSA Human Resources Council Personnel Institute Committee presents the Ray Curry Award annually to an outstanding human resources/personnel administrator.

 During ACSA's Negotiators' Symposium, an outstanding ACSA Human Resources administrator will be awarded the Negotiator of the Year Award.
-The 2017 nomination form and more information about the award, which will be presented at the Symposium, Jan.
+Download the 2017 nomination form for more information about the award, which will be presented at the Symposium, Jan.
 18-20 in San Diego.
 Nominations are due Nov.
 8 by 4:00 p.m.

 Contact Margaret Arthofer in ACSA Educational Services with any questions about the Ray Curry Award and Negotiator of the Year.